evidence-dev/evidence/sites/docs/pages/deployment/github-pages/index.md

 ---
 sidebar_position: 4
 title: GitHub Pages
-description: Deploy Evidence to GitHub Pages
+description: Deploy Evidence to GitHub Pages from a GitHub repo.
+GitHub Pages can be private to your org, support custom domains, and using Actions for data refresh.
 og:
     image: /img/deployment/deploy-github-pages.png
 ---

 GitHub Pages is a static site hosting service that publishes a website from HTML, CSS, and JavaScript files from a repository on GitHub.
 It optionally runs a build process to create these files.
-GitHub Pages can be used to deploy Evidence from a GitHub repository.
+GitHub Pages can deploy Evidence apps from a GitHub repository.

 <Alert status="warning">